top of page

 A Living Ghost Town

-Getting off the boat at the tiny port and walking a few hundred metres, the first thing that struck us was the quiet.
+We had barely stepped off the ferry at the tiny port before the first cat appeared.
+Walking a few hundred metres, the first thing that struck us was the quiet.
 No vending machines humming, no neon buzz, just the sounds of the wind, the sea and the occasional cat meow.
-And there were so many cats.
-It's as if they've slowly inherited the island, darting through overgrown alleyways, and padding calmly across the cracked concrete of what used to be busy streets.
+Around every corner, curious feline faces watched from stone walls and quiet laneways.

 We spent about five hours wandering the island, and it was truly one of the most surreal and cool experiences.
 Time has slowed here, yet the cats seem to thrive, giving the island an oddly gentle pulse of life.